mladcepes/tesugen/README.md

 # **Tesugen**
 ## Version 1.0.0
-### Extendable basic API tests setup generator - Setup  your API-testing framework easily!
+### Basic API tests setup generator - Setup  your API-testing framework easily!

-Use tesugen to generate basic extendable API test framework in [Typescript](https://www.typescriptlang.org/) whenever you need it!
+Use tesugen to create basic extendable API-testing framework in [Typescript](https://www.typescriptlang.org/) whenever you need it!

 Install tesugen globally on your machine: ```npm install tesugen -g```